MicrosoftDocs/VBA-Docs/api/Excel.Application.GetOpenFilename.md

 If  _FileFilter_ is omitted, this argument defaults to "All Files (*.*),*.*".

 This method returns the selected file name or the name entered by the user.
 The returned name may include a path specification.
-If  _MultiSelect_ is **True** , the return value is an array of the selected file names (even if only one filename is selected).
+If  _MultiSelect_ is **True** , the return value is an array of the selected file names (even if only one file name is selected).
 Returns **False** if the user cancels the dialog box.

 This method may change the current drive or folder.